blinkinglight/learning-golang/event-replication-v0.01/README.md

 # golang event replication pre-alpha

-this is prototype of single mysql table "id | blob" replication
+this is prototype of single mysql table "id | blob" replication and self healing

 id = GetUnixNano()